I started Simplr in 2017, because I had some very strong ideas about making a better camera strap for smaller cameras.

 - I wanted to adjust my strap length at will, but couldn’t.
 Those aforementioned slidey-strappy-connector-things are not only bad as strap installers, they’re drudgery as strap adjusters.
 What if I wanted to cinch my strap a little tighter while I strolled along, then lengthen when I wanted to get down to business?
 My dream strap would have one adjuster that slides, but doesn’t slip.

 - I wanted a strap suited to the size and weight of smaller cameras.
 Why would I need metal hardware (that can scratch my cameras and lenses) if plastic is plenty strong?
 Why would I need heavy fabrics, when light materials could distribute the weight comfortably?
 Why would I need big connectors, instead of small, comfortable ones?
 My dream strap would be made from materials that were slim, strong, and wouldn’t scratch my camera.

-For the last 20+ years, I’ve worked professionally as a Graphic Artist, Illustrator, Design Director (there’s a pretty good chance you’ve seen some of my stuff), and to a lesser extent, as a Photographer.
+I’ve worked professionally as a Graphic Artist, Illustrator, Design Director (there’s a pretty good chance you’ve seen some of my stuff), and to a lesser extent, as a Photographer.
 Because photography comprised a tiny portion of my earnings over the years, it remained a passion, rather than a vocation.

 Upon transitioning to a mirrorless camera after years of using pro-size DSLRs, I realized I couldn’t find a strap sized for my smaller camera that would satisfy the three ideals I listed above.